Cultured Guru Logo

 What is Gochujang?

-Gochujang is Korean red chili paste.
-It’s a type of thick hot sauce with funky, sweet, umami flavors.
+Gochujang is a Korean red chili paste.
+It’s a thick hot sauce with funky, sweet, umami flavors.
 Gochujang sauce is a fermented Korean chili paste made from glutinous rice, fermented soybeans, red chili pepper flakes, and salt.
-There are a lot of varieties of Gochujang, made with different types of peppers.
-My recipe is
+There are a lot of varieties of Gochujang, which are made with different types of peppers.
+My black garlic Gochujang sauce only takes 10 minutes to prepare.

 Black Garlic Gochujang Sauce